 \subsubsection{Optical and NIR data}

 The SSA22 field has rich multiwavelength data coverage.
-We collect ground-based optical to NIR images from $u$ to $K$ bands from archives and literature.
+We collect ground-based optical-to-NIR images from the $u$ to $K$ bands from archives and literature.
 The thumbnails of the sources are shown in the top row of Figure \ref{fig:fig3}.
-The astrometry is corrected by stacking cutout images at the position of 1.1 mm continuum sources detected by ALMA in the SSA22 field (B. Hatsukade, private communication), and fitting a 2D circular Gaussian profile to the stacked image to determine the average positional offset between the ALMA source and its counterpart in each band.
-Sources 1, 2 and 4 have a coincident $K$ band counterpart with a centroid offset of 0.27, 0.23 and 0.14 arcsec, respectively, comparable with a position uncertainty of $\sim0.2$ arcsec of the CO detection.
-The NIR counterpart of source 3 lies 0.62 arcsec southeast of the CO position, $\sim$three times of the uncertainty of the line position.
+The astrometry is corrected by stacking cutout images at the positions of 1.1 mm continuum sources detected by ALMA in the SSA22 field (B. Hatsukade, private communication) and fitting a 2D circular Gaussian profile to the stacked image to determine the average positional offset between the ALMA source and its counterpart in each band.
+Sources 1, 2, and 4 have a coincident $K$-band counterpart with a centroid offsets of $0\farcs27$, $0\farcs23$, and $0\farcs14$, respectively, comparable with a position uncertainty of $\sim0.2\arcsec$ of the line detection.
+The NIR counterpart of source 3 lies $0\farcs62$ southeast of the CO position, $\sim$three times of the uncertainty of the line position.

-We measure the flux densities using a 2 arcsec diameter circular aperture placed at the CO position in bands shorter than IRAC.
-As seen in Figure \ref{fig:fig3}, the flux of source 4 is contaminated by two blue neighboring sources.
-Therefore, we model the image using three Sersic profiles simultaneously and subtract the model of neighbors before flux measurement as shown in Figure \ref{fig:fig4}.
-Then we aperture-correct the fluxes using the point spread function (PSF) and correct for galactic extinction using \citet{1998ApJ...500..525S} dust map and \citet{1989ApJ...345..245C} Milky way extinction curve. { PSFs are generated using the \texttt{PSFEx} \citep{2011ASPC..442..435B} code from unsaturated point sources with S/N$\geq20$.
+We measure the flux densities using a $2\arcsec$ diameter circular aperture placed at the CO position in bands shorter than IRAC.
+The errors are estimated by taking the standard deviations of fluxes from 1000 randomly placed apertures at blank positions.
+Then we aperture correct the fluxes using the point spread function (PSF) and correct for galactic extinction using the \citet{1998ApJ...500..525S} dust map and \citet{1989ApJ...345..245C} Milky way extinction curve. { PSFs are generated using the \texttt{PSFEx} \citep{2011ASPC..442..435B} code from unsaturated point sources with S/N$\geq20$.